 The development site is located approximately 600 feet east of the Carbon Canyon Creek ESHA.
 The terrain is characterized by high slope gradients (2:1) and fill slopes on the project site and on neighboring parcels.
 This combination causes an increased potential for erosion into the downslope riparian ESHA.
 Increased erosion can and will lead to a decrease in riparian habitat value unless impacts are mitigated.
 Active ways in which to mitigate the impacts of erosion are to ensure that all graded areas are landscaped in such a way as to prevent erosion and to ensure that drainage systems are adequately designed to reduce stormflow runoff velocities and discharge directly into drainage courses designated as ESHAs.
-In order to protect the habitat value of the Carbon Canyon Creek ESHA from erosion, the Commission finds it necessary for the applicant to submit landscaping plans as required by special condition three (3) to ensure that the fill slope is stabilized and that erosion is minimized.
+In order to protect the habitat value of the Carbon Canyon Creek ESHA from erosion, the Commission finds it necessary for the applicant to submit landscaping plans as required by special condition two (2) to ensure that the fill slope is stabilized and that erosion is minimized.

 Additionally, drainage and erosion control devises are important for the protection of streams against siltation.
 Adequate designs must be incorporated into development plans, especially for new development adjacent to creeks designated as ESHAs.
 The applicant has incorporated drainage and erosion control devices into the development plans.
 Specifically, a barrier of straw hay bails will be placed at the toe of the newly created fill slope until the landscaping has been established.
-Drainage controls have been designed to divert runoff from the house and proposed swimming pool area and direct it to four (4) rip-rap velocity control basins downslope of the proposed development.
-However, not addressed in the project plans is the subdrainage system showing the method of water transfer from the pool area to Carbon Canyon Creek.
-Recommendations by the City of Malibu Geologic and Geotechnical Engineering Review include the need for a water velocity reduction device associated with the subdrainage system.
-As such, the Commission finds it necessary for the applicant to submit a revised set of detailed drainage plans showing the subdrainage system including the method of water collection and transfer to the canyon bottom, area of outflow, and velocity reduction strategy as required in special condition one (1).
+Drainage controls have been designed to divert runoff from the house and proposed swimming pool area and direct it to four (4) catch basins downslope of the proposed development.
+Additionally, the outflow will be directed away from the ESHA and to a secondary drainage which runs along the northern property boundary.
+This area of outflow will be setback approximately 40 feet from the drainage course and equipped with a velocity reducing structure consisting of an 80' long, 10' wide rip-rap structure encasing a 50' long perforated cap tee.
+This system will be adequate to minimize erosion and siltation of the Carbon Canyon Creek ESHA.